Erik1007/Alices-Restaurant/README.md

 - [Stackoverflow time-period-overlap](https://stackoverflow.com/questions/69015339/how-to-check-two-time-period-for-overlap-in-django) was used for code help and as a reference for creating code that prevents an overlapping booking at the same time and date.

-- [StackoverFlow JS manipulating the DOM/SCript conversion](https://stackoverflow.com/questions/3103962/converting-html-string-into-dom-elements) This page was used extensivly for help writing the JavaScript code used in the reservation system modal linking the 'submit' button with the first confirmation pop up modal.
+- [StackoverFlow JS manipulating the DOM/SCript conversion](https://stackoverflow.com/questions/3103962/converting-html-string-into-dom-elements) This page was used extensively for help writing the JavaScript code used in the reservation system modal linking the 'submit' button with the first confirmation pop up modal.

-- [StackoverFlow Preventing Sumission to the database](https://stackoverflow.com/questions/8664486/javascript-code-to-stop-form-submission) This page was used extensivly for help writing the JavaScript code used in the reservation system modal preventing the 'submit' button fron linking with the first confirmation pop up modal.
+- [StackoverFlow Preventing Submission to the database](https://stackoverflow.com/questions/8664486/javascript-code-to-stop-form-submission) This page was used extensively for help writing the JavaScript code used in the reservation system modal preventing the 'submit' button fron linking with the first confirmation pop up modal.

-- [StackoverFlow creating choicefeilds in forms](https://stackoverflow.com/questions/22255759/django-forms-dynamic-choices-for-choicefield) This page was used as guidance and code for creating an available times choicefield in the reservation forms.
+- [StackoverFlow creating choicefeilds in forms](https://stackoverflow.com/questions/22255759/django-forms-dynamic-choices-for-choicefield) This page was used as guidance and code for creating an available times choice field in the reservation forms.

-- [StackoverFlow many to many models validaiton](https://stackoverflow.com/questions/7986510/django-manytomany-model-validation/7986937#7986937) This page was used for guidance in developing a method for preventing overlaping bookings
+- [StackoverFlow many to many models validaiton](https://stackoverflow.com/questions/7986510/django-manytomany-model-validation/7986937#7986937) This page was used for guidance in developing a method for preventing overlapping bookings

-- [StackoverFlow many to many models validaiton](https://stackoverflow.com/questions/7986510/django-manytomany-model-validation)This page was used for guidance in developing a method for preventing overlaping bookings.
+- [StackoverFlow many to many models validaiton](https://stackoverflow.com/questions/7986510/django-manytomany-model-validation)This page was used for guidance in developing a method for preventing overlapping bookings.

-- [StackoverFlow many to many filters](https://stackoverflow.com/questions/2218327/django-manytomany-filter) This page was used for guidance in developing a method for preventing overlaping bookings.
+- [StackoverFlow many to many filters](https://stackoverflow.com/questions/2218327/django-manytomany-filter) This page was used for guidance in developing a method for preventing overlapping bookings.

-- [StackoverFlow zime zone settings](https://stackoverflow.com/questions/15980302/django-set-datetime-in-views-to-utc1) This page was used for guidance on reseting the curent time for the current location time zone
+- [StackoverFlow zime zone settings](https://stackoverflow.com/questions/15980302/django-set-datetime-in-views-to-utc1) This page was used for guidance on resetting the current time for the current location time zone

 ## Media: